Thomas-nada/aure/README.md

 # Aure v1.0

-*A simple peer-to-peer blockchain network*
+> ⚠️ **IMPORTANT — READ BEFORE STARTING**
+>
+> **Starting a seed node creates a NEW and SEPARATE Aure blockchain.**
+>
+> - If you want to **join the existing public Aure network**, **DO NOT start a seed node**.
+> - If you start your own seed, you will be running an **independent network** that will NOT connect to the public Aure chain.
+>
+> 👉 Choose **Option A** only if you intentionally want your own blockchain.
+> 👉 Choose **Option B** if you want to connect to the existing Aure network.

 Aure is a minimal peer-to-peer blockchain written in Node.js.
 Each node can mine blocks, synchronize with peers, recover after crashes, and persist its ledger and peer list to disk.

-This guide walks you through **everything needed to get started**, step by step, on **Linux/macOS** and **Windows**.
+This README clearly documents **two distinct use cases**:

+1. **Running your own Aure blockchain** (your own seed, your own network)
+2. **Connecting to the existing public Aure network**

+Follow the section that applies to you.

 ---

 ## ✨ Features (v1.0)

 * Peer-to-peer TCP network
-* Continuous or manual mining
+* Manual or continuous mining
 * Automatic chain synchronization (longest chain wins)
-* Persistent ledger (`ledger.json`)
+* Persistent blockchain storage (`ledger.json`)
 * Persistent peer discovery (`peers.json`)
-* Survives crashes and restarts
+* Crash-safe restarts
-* Human-readable miner identities
-* Interactive command-line interface
+* Interactive CLI

 ---

 ## 📦 Requirements

 * **Node.js v18+** (v20 recommended)
-* A terminal (Linux/macOS) or PowerShell (Windows)
+* Terminal (Linux/macOS) or PowerShell (Windows)
-* Network connectivity between peers
+* Public network connectivity (for peer-to-peer operation)

 Check Node.js: